caiorondow/seed/README.md

 # seed
-A 2D game engine with a component-based architecture
+A 2D game engine with a component-based architecture using C++ and SDL2

 ## IQ Game, powered by seed